Foreign Exchange Students (those with a J-1 Visa) (December 2017 School Leader Update)

-We have received an a lot of calls this fall from districts and from programs that sponsor foreign exchange students, so here is a summary of what you need to know about educating these students.
+The Iowa Department of Education (Department) has received a lot of calls this fall from districts and programs that sponsor foreign exchange students; therefore, detailed below is a summary of what you need to know about educating these students.

 - A district does not have to enroll a foreign exchange student.
 Pursuant to Iowa Code sections 282.1 and 282.6, a district must provide a free appropriate public education to all “actual residents between the ages of 5 and 21 years” who have not met graduation requirements.
 Foreign exchange students (those with a J-1 Visa) are NOT Iowa residents.
 They are not in Iowa to make a permanent home, and there is no special exemption in the law making them residents for school purposes.
 In addition, some of these young folks have already graduated from a high school back home.
 A district may have board policy that defines foreign exchange students as “residing temporarily in the district” and as, therefore, eligible for a free education if they have not already met graduation requirements elsewhere and do not have F-1 visa status (a non-exchange visa).